By T.L. Haddix

 “Uncle Logan?” she said, coming awake almost instantly.
-She rubbed the heels of her hands against her eyes, then reached for her glasses.
+She rubbed the heel of her hands against her eyes, then reached for her glasses.
 Archer rolled onto his back, then got up on his feet and stood there, watching her patiently.
 He saw the moment when she put it together.

 “Daddy?” she whispered, her eyes huge.

 He nudged her bed again with his head.